 Data retention and archived logs costs

 The 90 day retention doesn't apply to basic logs.
-If you want to extend data retention for basic logs beyond eight days, you can store that data in archived logs for up to seven years.
+If you want to extend data retention for basic logs beyond eight days, store that data in archived logs for up to seven years.

 Other CEF ingestion costs